devsnek/http2-push-parser/README.md

-experiments with http2 push and esm, see index.js
+experiments with http2 push and various parsing methods, see index.js